mt-krainski/matts-python-package-template/README.md

 - pretty solid set of flake8 linters
 - a collection of [pre-commit](https://pre-commit.com/) hooks
 - GitHub CI that will install, test, and lint your package on every PR or push to main
-- basic Dependabot configuration, including auto-approving PRs if tests pass
+- basic Dependabot configuration, including auto-approving PRs if tests pass.
+This requires a few changes to Github repository Settings:
-  - this requires you to create a ruleset for the main branch.
-Configure it to "require a pull request before merging" and "Require status checks to pass", with at least the "test" step.
+  1. Create a "Ruleset" for the main branch.
+"Require status checks to pass", with at least the "test" step.
+  2. "Allow auto-merge" under "General" settings.
 - ChatGPT-based code reviews with `freeedcom/ai-codereviewer` (TODO: replace with my own fork that allows for more configuration)